 The even better news is there are a whole host of ways to make deposits and withdrawals

-Whilst credit cards are widely accepted we would advise using credit to fund your wagering accounts, especially if you do not have the funds to make a full repayment within the month.
+While credit cards are widely accepted, we would advise using credit to fund your wagering accounts, especially if you do not have the funds to fully repay within the month.
 Betting with money you do not have is worse than betting with money you can not afford.
 Please see our guide to responsible gambling for more information.

 For quicker withdrawal methods, read on.

-Indiana deposit methods for sportsbooks are regulated by the Indiana Gaming Commission who must approve all deposit methods used.
-The IGC seems open to expanding the methods available so we could see more deposit methods coming for Indiana Sports Betting in the future.
+Indiana deposit methods for sportsbooks are regulated by the Indiana Gaming Commission, which must approve all deposit methods.
+The IGC seems open to expanding the methods available so we could see more deposit methods coming for Indiana Sports Betting.

 Some banks are still blocking all deposits to online betting sites.
-Many people have found that they have needed to try different deposit methods such as ACH transfers to avoid the debit card part of the process.
-If you have any issues, contact your Indiana sportsbook customer services who will be able to talk you through the best methods for you.
+Many people have found that they must try different deposit methods, such as ACH transfers, to avoid the debit card part of the process.
+If you have any issues, contact your Indiana Sportsbook customer services, who will be able to talk you through the best methods for you.

-So some banks may have an ethical stance on using them to fund your online gambling account with money, but prepaid cards and eWallet solutions are generally available in the Hoosier State to make things easy for players.
+So some banks may have an ethical stance on using them to fund your online gambling account with money.
+Still, prepaid cards and eWallet solutions are generally available in Hoosier State to make things easy for players.

 Other forms of deposit methods for Indiana Sportsbooks will vary by provider but include

-Using a bank transfer can be a convenient way of funding your betting account.
-Do check for fees however, which may vary by bank, and transactions can sometimes take time to clear on both deposits and withdrawals
+A bank transfer can be a convenient way to fund your betting account.
+Do check for fees, however, which may vary by bank, and transactions can sometimes take time to clear on both deposits and withdrawals

-E-Wallets for depositing and withdrawing from your mobile betting account include well-known brands such as PayPal, Neteller and Skrill. instant deposits and withdrawals within 24 hours re typical and in most cases, there are no fees to be paid.
-Double check if you want to make multiple transactions this way, as fees can be introduced if this method is abused.
+E-Wallets for depositing and withdrawing from your mobile betting account include well-known brands such as PayPal, Neteller, and Skrill.
+Instant deposits and withdrawals within 24 hours are typical, and in most cases, no fees are to be paid.
+Double-check if you want to make multiple transactions this way, as fees can be introduced if this method is abused.

-You'll find all sportsbooks will have a minimum deposit requirement, but they are in the main around $10 so not prohibitive.
+All sportsbooks will have a minimum deposit requirement, but they are, in the main, around $10, so they are not prohibitive.